OWF/owf2014/pages/en/cfp/index.md

 - Notification due: End of July, 2014

-Do not hesitate to contact us if you have special needs, especially for the Experiment part !
+Do not hesitate to contact us if you have special needs, especially for the EXPERIMENT part !

 Stay tuned for #OWF14 !